Do you Feel Worse on Thyroid Medication?

 If you can salvage or naturally improve thyroid function in your own thyroid gland then you will need less thyroid medication.

 #3.
-Provide your thyroid with all necessary vitamins and nutrients to function optimally.
+Provide your thyroid with all the necessary vitamins and nutrients to function optimally.

 In addition to reducing inflammation and damage to your thyroid gland, you should also ensure that your thyroid gland has all of the necessary nutrients it needs to function.